isomerpages/imda-pixel/pages/AWS IMDA Joint Innovation Centre.md

             <br><img src="/images/Events/AWS%20JIC/chaos%20kitty.jpg">
         </td>
         <td style="border-top:0.75px solid lightgrey; border-bottom:0.75px solid lightgrey;">
-            <br><b>Smart Cloud– Chaos Kitty!: Cloud Security Made Fun and Easy</b>
+            <br><b>Smart Cloud - Chaos Kitty!: Cloud Security Made Fun and Easy</b>
             <br>Chaos Kitty is a security chaos engineering game that puts customers in the seat of an incident responder.
 Security and Compliance is a shared responsibility between AWS and the customer.
-While AWS is responsible for protecting the infrastructure that runs all of the services offered in the AWS Cloud, AWS users are responsible of the Security in the Cloud – AWS users must determine the amount of configuration work that they perform as part of their security responsibilities.
+While AWS is responsible for protecting the infrastructure that runs all of the services offered in the AWS Cloud, AWS users are responsible of the Security in the Cloud - AWS users must determine the amount of configuration work that they perform as part of their security responsibilities.
 This game is a fun way to learn how important it is to automate the security in the cloud.
         </td>
     </tr>
 <tr>